 ARB 101 Elementary Arabic I

 Arabic 101 is intended for English–speaking students.
-In this course students will be introduced to the Arabic alphabet and its sounds.
+In this course, students will be introduced to the Arabic alphabet and its sounds.
 Students will master reading and writing the letters and sounds.
 They will also learn some basic sentence structures and some vocabulary.
-Some vocabulary are related to introducing self and others, greetings, describing people and places.
+Some vocabulary is related to introducing self and others, greetings, describing people and places.
 The goal is to enhance the students’ ability to master the four skills -listening, speaking, reading, and writing.
 This course like any other language involves self-instructional approach.
 Students are required to study the textbook and listen to assigned audio materials (CDs, or computer sound files).
 Native speakers of this language cannot take this course.
 Any students with background knowledge of this language must see the director before registering.
 Not repeatable without permission of the director.

 ARB 102 Elementary Arabic II